-This humble guide attempts to compare and contrast a great sampling of microbrewed and macrobrewed beers and ales on the market, offering easy to read reviews and handy observations of a fine cross-section of more than 4,500 brews my pal Al Gutierrez and I consumed and rated since 1997.
+This humble guide attempts to compare and contrast a great sampling of microbrewed and macrobrewed beers and ales on the market, offering easy to read reviews and handy observations of a fine cross-section of more than 19,500 brews consumed and rated since 1997.

-Rarely did our rating judgements wildly fluctuate.
+When I reviewed brews with fellow Don Bosco alum, Al Gutierrez, during 1997 to 2010, rarely did our rating judgments wildly fluctuate.
 At most, there may have been a dozen beers or ales that one of us gave a 3.5 and the other a 2.
 We admit our tastes run towards the darker brews (stouts, porters, brown ales) more so than lighter brews (pilsners, lagers, golden ales), but being that we grew up on Budweiser, Miller, and other lackluster American macrobrews, we fully trust our fine, experienced attention to detail.

 It should be noted that 16 and 22 ounce bottles tend to be pasteurized less than 12 ounce bottles simply because there’s more beer or ale per bottle and more yeast remains on the bottom.
 Therefore, larger bottled beers or ales will show better characteristics of each particular style.